Australia Will Only Pay For Childcare If Parents Vaccinate Their Children

 "I am delighted to see an increase in parents who are having their children immunised," he told Courier-Mail.
 "We are doing all that we can to encourage parents to immunise their children.
 This data shows the policy is working."

-The policy took effect on January 1, 2016, and requires children under 20 to get all vaccinations deemed relevant by the country's National Immunisation Program in order for parents to receive benefits.
-Parents are also required to report their children's immunisations to the Australian Childhood Immunisation Register.
+The policy took effect on January 1, 2016, and requires children under 20 to get all vaccinations deemed relevant by the country's National Immunization Program in order for parents to receive benefits.
+Parents are also required to report their children's immunizations to the Australian Childhood Immunization Register.

 Advertisement